ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-In this version of the protocol the client and server implement two independent parallel workflows.
+In this version of the protocol the client and server implement two independent workflows.

 ### Sample Protocol 6

 Finally let us improve the symbol snapshot subscription mechanism to allow the client subscribe to / unsubscribe from market data snapshots by symbol, making the subscription mechanism selective.
-Per-symbol subscription means subscription workflows of different symbols may overlap in time and are to be handled in parallel.
-[SampleProtocol_6.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/Language/SampleProtocol_6.rs?raw=true) adds a string Symbol field to the SymbolRequest and SymbolResponse message type to be inherited by all symbol messages.
+Per-symbol subscription means subscription workflows of different symbols may overlap in time and are to be handled independently.
+[SampleProtocol_6.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/docs/SampleProtocols/SampleProtocol_6.rs?raw=true) adds a string Symbol field to the SymbolRequest and SymbolResponse message types to be inherited by all the symbol messages.

 ```
 message SymbolRequest